rofrol/react-starter-kit/README.md

 > it's time to think about [deprecating](https://github.com/postcss/postcss/issues/477) [cssnext](https://github.com/cssnext/cssnext/issues/208)

 In the future [postcss-cli will not be needed](https://github.com/postcss/postcss/issues/477), cmd line will be included in postcss.

+#### colorguard

+Remeber to use colorguard before postcss-custom-properties, because when you have unused properties with colors, they will be stripped out and you won't see any warnings.

 ### NODE_ENV: production vs development